Build a RAG from

 Retrieval signals

-- No irrelevant distractions?
+- Did it avoid irrelevant distractions?

 Answer signals

-- No hallucinated claims?
+- Are there hallucinated claims?

 Operational signals